kevwu27/cse15l-lab-reports/labreport5.md

 Now we can begin the tasks and start timing ourselves.
-* Go in the terminal for VSCode where you have the bash scripts saved and type `setup.sh`.
+* Go in the terminal for VSCode where you have the bash scripts saved and type `bash setup.sh`.
 This will log you into the ieng6 machine and copy over the task.sh script.
 * Once logged in, type in `bash task.sh <CNTRL> + <V>` to paste in the link to the repository that you copied.
 * All tasks should run properly!